King (chess): Castling

 Castling with the h-file rook is known as castling kingside or short castling (denoted 0-0 in algebraic notation), while castling with the a-file rook is known as castling queenside or long castling (denoted 0-0-0).

 Status in games

 Check and checkmate

-A king that is under attack is said to be in check, and the player in check must immediately remedy the situation.
+A king that is in a square controlled by an enemy piece is said to be in check, and the player in check must immediately respond the situation.
 There are three possible ways to remove the king from check:

-The king is moved to an adjacent non-threatened square.
-A king cannot castle to get out of check.
-A king can capture an adjacent enemy piece if that piece is not protected by another enemy piece.

-A piece is interposed between the king and the attacking piece to break the line of threat (not possible when the attacking piece is a knight or pawn, or when in double check).

-The attacking piece is captured (not possible when in double check, unless the king captures).